RomanTsisyk/EnglishWebHub_chrome_extention/EnglishWebHub/README.md

 EnglishWebHub empowers English learners of all levels to explore a world of online resources, enabling self-paced learning and providing a valuable support system in your language journey.
 Discover new websites, access high-quality materials, and take your English skills to new heights with this indispensable extension.

-# Productivity Booster - Chrome Extension

-Productivity Booster is an intelligent Chrome extension designed to enhance your productivity by implementing the widely acclaimed Pomodoro technique.
-This powerful tool helps structure your work sessions and break periods, promoting a balanced work-rest routine for a healthier and more productive day.

-## Key Features

-1. Pomodoro Timer: Automatically divides your time into 25-minute work sessions followed by 5-minute breaks, ensuring that you're maintaining focus while also taking necessary rest periods.
-2. Long Breaks: After four Pomodoro cycles, enjoy a longer, 15-minute break to refresh and recharge.
-3. Custom Timers: Customize the duration of your work sessions and breaks to match your personal productivity rhythm.
-4. Notifications: Receive timely notifications alerting you when it's time to begin your work session or take a break.
-5. Website Blocking: Eliminate distractions by blocking access to time-wasting websites during your work sessions.
-This feature is fully customizable, allowing you to choose which websites to block.
-6. User-Friendly Interface: With its simple and intuitive design, you can easily monitor your work sessions and breaks, customize settings, and enjoy a distraction-free environment.

-Whether you're a professional aiming to make the most of your workday, a student striving for focused study sessions, or anyone looking to maximize productivity, Productivity Booster is the perfect tool to enhance your time management skills and boost your output.
-Embrace the power of the Pomodoro technique and experience the difference with Productivity Booster!

 ## How to Install

 1. Open the GitHub page of the extension you want to install.